AntonSol919/linkspace/homepage/basics.md

 <b>We can't progress if we stay in this paradigm.</b>

-It think it is better to explain the alternative than argue this point.
+But I think making the arguments why this is the case won't work.
+To really make the point, there needs to be a practical alternative.

 ## Linkspace